alandavila/population/README.md

         [2000]

         '''
-        #create an array with 100 elements to represent each year between 1900-2000
+        #create an array with 101 elements to represent each year between 1900-2000
         #setting its values to zero; index 0-->1900, 1-->1901,  ... , 100 --> 2000
         year_list = np.zeros(101)
         #loop over the list of people and get the birth and death years
         for person in people_list:
               birth, death = person
-              #check to years to be between 1900-2000, send exceprion upstream
+              #check the years to be between 1900-2000, send exception upstream
               if birth < 1900 or birth > 2000:
                   raise ValueError('Valid birth value must be between [1900, 2000]')
               if death < 1900 or death > 2000:
                   raise ValueError('Valid death value must be between [1900, 2000]')
+              if birth > death:
+                  raise ValueError('Birth year must be less or equal to death year')
               #map actual year to index in year_list
               birth = birth - 1900
               death = death - 1900